Professor of Art History

 "You can observe a lot just by looking."-- Yogi Berra

-My new book, Photography and Archaeology, will be out by the end of 2011.
-I can't wait.
+My latest book, Photography and Archaeology, was published in 2012.
 Here's a description of it.

 - ARHN 319 Orientalism and Egyptomania